gauri02saxena/AnonyVerse/README.md

 ## Technologies Used

-The Secrets App utilizes the following technologies and libraries:
+The AnonyVerse App utilizes the following technologies and libraries:

 - Node.js
 - Express.js